Marker Making in Garment Industry

 Manual Method

-The method of making which is done by the hand of people with his own planning is known as manual method of marker making.
+The method of marker making that is done by people with their hands is known as the manual method of marker making.
 In this method, physical & mental industry is necessary.

 2. Marker with minimized pattern.